lief-project/LIEF/doc/sphinx/plugins/ghidra/dwarf/index.rst

 Support & Limitations
 #####################

-This extension tries to convert as much as possible Ghidra's internal binary representation into DWARF structures, but this support can't be exhaustive so here is an overview of what is exported and what is not.
+This extension tries to convert as much as possible of Ghidra's internal binary representation into DWARF structures, but this support is not exhaustive; here is an overview of what is and is not exported.

 **ghidra.program.model.listing.Program**